Want a Catron Courier Subscription?

 q) Contract customers may request monthly proofs.
 The fee is $10 per month for this additional service.
 The first proof of a contract is free.

-r) If your ad features address, phone number, or business hours, or time based coupons, it is incumbent on you to notify us of this information has changed well in advance.
-We’re happy to make these changes at no charge to you, but letting us know in advance is your responsibility alone.
+r) If your ad features address, phone number, or business hours, or a time based coupon, it is incumbent on you to notify us of this information has changed well in advance.
+We’re happy to make minor changes to your ad each month at no charge to you, but letting us know in advance is your responsibility alone.
+If you make major changes, such as large changes to copy or changing photographs in your ad, there will be an additional charge each time the ad changes.

 s) Please submit ads that conform to the appropriate ad size and ratio that you’re ordering.
 If an submitted ad is in the wrong ratio we might be unable to run it, we may be able to truncate it to fit, but we don’t have the resources to rebuild ads at no charge.
 If you need information on ad sizes, ratios, and the number of words that can appear in an ad and still be legible, please download this file for more details or contact us well in advance to get the information you need.